 Remember when people used to think millennials would never buy homes?
 Well, surprise!
-Millennial homebuyers have passed up baby boomers and Gen Xers for the fifth year in a row.(1)
+Millennial home buyers have passed baby boomers and Gen Xers for the seventh year in a row.1

 While I love seeing more and more of my generation making this big decision, I also want them to make sure they are doing it the right way!